Under a Cloud (film)

-Under a Cloud is a 1937 British comedy film directed by George King and starring Betty Ann Davies, Edward Rigby, Hilda Bayley.
+Under a Cloud is a 1937 British comedy film directed by George King and starring Betty Ann Davies, Edward Rigby and Hilda Bayley.
+It was written by Gordon Francis and made at Shepperton Studios as a quota quickie for release by Paramount Pictures.

 The screenplay concerns a man who returns from Australia and tries to reconcile with his estranged family.